FairwindsOps/gonogo/README.md

 Available Commands:
-  check       Check for Helm releases that can be updated completion  Generate the autocompletion script for the specified shell help        Help about any command version     Prints the current version of the tool.
+  check       Check for Helm releases that can be updated generate    Generate bundle files and send data to webhooks completion  Generate the autocompletion script for the specified shell help        Help about any command version     Prints the current version of the tool.